-7 • Perform Step 5 to Step 10 in the standalone or primary data center.
-2 If the NSP deployment is DR, perform Step 5 to Step 10 in the standby data center.
-Perform Step 11 to Step 13 in the standalone or primary data center.
-5 If the NSP deployment is DR, perform Step 11 to Step 13 in the standby data center.
+• Perform Step 6 to Step 11 in the standalone or primary data center.

+2 If the NSP deployment is DR, perform Step 6 to Step 11 in the standby data center.
+3 1 Perform Step 12 to Step 14 in the standalone or primary data center. - If the NSP deployment is DR, perform Step 12 to Step 14 in the standby data center.
+5 Go to Step 15.

 6 Open a terminal session to the NSP deployer VM.
-7 Log in as the root or NSP admin user. • Stop the NSP cluster.

-- Note: If the NSP cluster VMs do not have the required SSH key, you must include the --ask-pass argument in the nspdeployerctl command, as shown in the following example, and are subsequently prompted for the root password of each cluster member:

-nspdeployerctl --ask-pass uninstall --undeploy - Open the following file using a plain-text editor such as vi: /opt/nsp/NSP-CN-DEP-release-ID/NSP-CN-release-ID/config/nsp-config.yml - Edit the following line in the platform section, kubernetes subsection to read as shown below:

-- Save and close the file. - 4.
-Enter the following:

-- 5. Enter the following: - # ./nspdeployerctl uninstall --undeploy The NSP cluster stops.

-To replace the internal NSP issuer CA certificate/key pair, enter the following:

-''' ./nspdeployerctl secret -s ca-key-pair-internal-nspdeployer -n "" -f tls.key=key_file -f tls.crt=cert_file update 4 '''

-key_file is the full path and name of the TLS key file cert_file is the full path and name of the TLS certificate file
+Log in as the root or NSP admin user.
+8 Stop the NSP cluster. i Note: If the NSP cluster VMs do not have the required SSH key, you must include the --ask-pass argument in the nspdeployerctl command, as shown in the following example, and are subsequently prompted for the root password of each cluster member: nspdeployerctl --ask-pass uninstall --undeploy 1.
+Open the following file using a plain-text editor such as vi: /opt/nsp/NSP-CN-DEP-release-ID/NSP-CN-release-ID/config/nsp-config.yml 2.
+Edit the following line in the platform section, kubernetes subsection to read as shown below: deleteOnUndeploy:false 3.
+Save and close the file.
+4. Enter the following: # cd /opt/nsp/NSP-CN-DEP-release-ID/bin 4 5.
+Enter the following: # ./nspdeployerctl uninstall --undeploy 4 The NSP cluster stops.
+To replace the internal NSP issuer CA certificate/key pair, enter the following: # ./nspdeployerctl secret -s ca-key-pair-internal-nspdeployer -n "" -f tls.key=key_file -f tls.crt=cert_file update 4 where key file is the full path and name of the TLS key file cert file is the full path and name of the TLS certificate file Messages like the following are displayed: tls.crt=key file update secret/ca-key-pair-internal-nspdeployer patched cert file key_file is the full path and name of the TLS CA private key file cert_file is the full path and name of the TLS CA certificate file Messages like the following are displayed:

-'''

-tls.crt=key_file update

-secret/ca-key-pair-internal-nspdeployer patched

-secret/ca-key-pair-internal-nspdeployer patched

-secret/ca-key-pair-internal-nspdeployer patched

-The following files may contain sensitive information.
-They are no longer required by NSP and may be removed.

-key_file

-cert file

-'''